benhur07b/gppb-emergency-procurement-covid19-data/README.md

 * **CLEAN WITH CURRENCY** - Same with CLEAN but the budget and amounts have P (so they are strings).

-This work and its contents is licensed under a <a rel="license" href="https://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)</a>.<br>
+This work and its contents is licensed under a <a rel="license" href="https://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0)</a>.<br>